Serving Up the Surprising Truth About Waiters and Waitresses

 Academic and industry experts explain how tipping works from psychological and socioeconomic perspectives, how one executive chef runs his restaurants with an iron fist and a soft heart, and how consumers can drive positive change through awareness and political action.

-You can rent or own this new documentary several ways, including online (iTunes and Vimeo) and on DVD.
-Click here for full information and money-saving discounts.
-Watch "Where's My Food?!" on Vimeo now:
+You can rent or own this new documentary several ways, including online (Apple iTunes, Amazon Instant Video and Google Play) and on DVD.
+Click here for full information.
+Watch the "Where's My Food?!" trailer now:

 We recently held the big-screen premiere of "Where's My Food?!" at the LBPL Theater.
 It was an amazing evening!
 You can see photos of the premiere here.